Azro1/task-master/README.md

 # Task Master

-## Mini todo app website build with React js and Firebase Cloud Firestore
+## Mini todo app website that help with managing everyday tasks

+Build with React js and Firebase Cloud Firestore